Using a Cloud Server? Are You Confident About Its Security?

 A whole lot of people have the idea that the cloud is less safe than the alternative.
 After all, if you’re putting all your sensitive data “out there” on the internet, isn’t it easier for the bad guys to steal?

-Hang with us for a second: while this is sort of exactly what we want to warn you about, it’s still generally not true.
+Hang with us for a second: while this is sort of exactly what we want to warn you about, it’s still generally not true, but with solid authentication protocols can be safer.

 We know—super confusing.
 Let us try to explain.